seriesnext/seriesnext/CONTRIBUTING.md

 License and Disclaimer
 ----------------------

-The documents are licensed under the [Creative Commons CC0 1.0 license][CC0].
-Please review CC0 1.0 and agree to license your contributions under the same terms.
+To the extent possible under law, contributors have waived all copyright and related or neighboring rights to the Series Next Documents per the [Creative Commons CC0 1.0 Universal Public Domain Dedication](CC0).
+Please review CC0 and agree to dedicate your contributions to the public domain under the same terms.

 The project's [README file][readme] contains a legal disclaimer that speaks on behalf of all contributors.
 Please review the disclaimer and confirm your agreement with it.